Vet Compounding & Acetyl-Glutathione for Animals

 Pets are members of the family, and you want them to have medical treatment that’s as attentive and innovative as you expect for yourself.
 Today’s veterinarians understand this, and many rely on compounding as one way to deliver this advanced level of care.

 One of our most successful compounded medications is absorbable Acetyl-Glutathione.
 The buzz words in today’s healthcare settings for humans and animals alike are Glutathione, Telomeres, Enhanced Performance, Anti-aging, and Detoxification.
 Glutathione (pronounced “gloota-thigh-own”) is the body’s essential health AID-Antioxidant, immune booster and detoxifier.
 It also helps with pain and decreases the recovery time from injuries, which is great for arthritis and joint pain.

 Glutathione by itself is not bioavailable when taken orally and not appreciably absorbed in human or animal models.
 Most oral forms of glutathione are foul smelling, and the majority of an oral dose is oxidized before it can be absorbed and used by the cells.
 In order to have sufficient bioavailablity in an oral product, glutathione must be modified to Acetyl-Glutathione.
 Acetylation is the way all proteins, amino acids and peptides are transported by the body.
 Acetyl-glutathione is a food substance recognized as a Dietary Supplement and is generally regarded as safe, when used as directed.
 Acetylated Glutathione is stable in all of the digestive system and is well absorbed.

 - Joint pain

 - Hot spots

 - Kennel Cough

-Murray Avenue Apothecary is the only compounding pharmacy in the country to compound products with Acetylated Glutathione and Topical Palmitated Glutathione.
-Call us at 412-421-4996 or stop by 4227 Murray Avenue today!
+Murray Avenue Apothecary is the only compounding pharmacy in the country to compound products with Acetyl-Glutathione and Topical Palmitated Glutathione.
+Call us at 412-421-4996!